tillmzw/cos/content/locations/vallaki.md

 Vallaki is surrounded by fortified pallisades, adorned with wolves heads.

-The populace is markedly more content than all other inhabitants of {{% mdref Barovia %}} and defies {{% mdref strahd-of-zarovich %}} whom it calls "*the Devil*".
+The populace is markedly more content than all other inhabitants of {{% mdref barovia %}} and defies {{% mdref strahd-of-zarovich %}} whom it calls "*the Devil*".
 Apparently, their morale is boosted through a weekly festival whose attendance is mandatory.